 Is it even possible to beat the Nestle Toll House cookie recipe?
 Read on.

-Meredith began with the famous Toll House cookie recipe, the one from the back of the bag.
-Then she added a bag of Heath toffee bits.
-And instead of making traditional drop cookies, she spread the batter in a pan to make something you might call a blondie.
+Begin with the famous Toll House cookie recipe, the one from the back of the bag.
+Then add a bag of Heath toffee bits.
+And instead of making traditional drop cookies, spread the batter in a pan to make something you might call a blondie.

 2 ½ cups flour

 1 teaspoon baking soda

 1 cup (2 sticks) unsalted butter, at room temperature

 1 teaspoon vanilla

 2 cups (1 12-ounce bag) semi-sweet or milk chocolate chips